 - All classes are delivered online (using Zoom video conferencing) to enable participation by people across Australia and around the world. - Live classes will be held on Tuesdays from 4pm to 6pm AEST (Australian Eastern Standard Time), to allow you to complete the course amid existing professional and personal commitments.
-Classes are informal and interactive, to enable participants to get to know each other, build connections and learn in different ways. - Each class includes the course facilitator and up to two expert speakers. - Tutorials (60-minute discussion sessions) will be offered online, with up to 3 tutorials offered to all participants during the 8-week course.
-Tutorials will provide a space for participants to engage in discussion around specific topics and questions, and seek clarification about key issues raised in the classes. - All course materials are made available upon registration, to enable pre-reading and preparation.
+Classes are informal and interactive, to enable participants to get to know each other, build connections and learn in different ways. - Each class includes the course facilitator and up to two expert speakers. - Resources including reading lists and video/audio materials will be available approximately 4 weeks before the course commences, for people who would like to engage with the course materials and prepare for the class discussions.

-Costs and assessment
+Costs

-Cost for 8-week course:
+Cost for 6-week course:

-- \$580 corporate / government

-- \$295 community / individual
+- \$580 corporate / government - \$295 community / individual

-- Assessment is optional successful completion of assessment will earn a certificate and digital badge.